Education policy

 Education policy consists of the principles and policy decisions that influence the field of education, as well as the collection of laws and rules that govern the operation of education systems.
-Education governance may be shared between the local, state, and federal government at varying levels.
-Some analysts see education policy in terms of social engineering.
+Education governance is often shared across local, state, and federal levels.
+Some analysts view education policy as a form of social engineering.

-Education takes place in many forms for many purposes through many institutions.
+Education occurs in diverse forms across various institutions.
 Examples of such educational institutions may include early childhood education centers, kindergarten to 12th grade schools, two- and four-year colleges or universities, graduate and professional education institutes, adult-education establishments, and job-training schemes.
-The educational goals of these institutions influence education policy.
+The goals of these institutions help shape education policy.
 Furthermore, these education policies can affect the education people engage in at all ages.

-Examples of areas subject to debate in education policy, specifically from the field of schools, include school size, class size, school choice, school privatization, police in schools, tracking, teacher selection, education and certification, teacher pay, teaching methods, curricular content, graduation requirements, school-infrastructure investment, and the values that schools are expected to uphold and model.
+Key areas of debate in education policy, specifically from the field of schools, include school size, class size, school choice, school privatization, police in schools, tracking, teacher selection, education and certification, teacher pay, teaching methods, curricular content, graduation requirements, school-infrastructure investment, and the values that schools are expected to uphold and model.

-Issues in education policy also address problems within higher education.
+Education policy also addresses challenges in higher education.
 The Pell Institute analyzes the barriers experienced by teachers and students within community colleges and universities.
 These issues involve undocumented students, sex education, and federal-grant aides.

-Education policy analysis is the scholarly study of education policy.
-It seeks to answer questions about the purpose of education, the objectives (societal and personal) that it is designed to attain, the methods for attaining them and the tools for measuring their success or failure.
+Education policy analysis is the systematic study of education policies.
+It seeks to answer questions about the purpose of education, the objectives (societal and personal) that it is designed to attain, the methods for attaining them, and the tools for measuring their success or failure.
 Research intended to inform education policy is carried out in a wide variety of institutions and in many academic disciplines.
 For example, researchers are affiliated with schools and departments of education, public policy, psychology, economics, sociology, and human development.
-Additionally, sociology, political science, economics, and law are all disciplines that can be used to better understand how education systems function, what their impacts are, and how policies might be changed for different conditions.
+Additionally, sociology, political science, economics, and law are disciplines that can be used to better understand how education systems function, their impacts, and how policies might be changed under different conditions.
 Education policy is sometimes considered a sub-field of social policy and public policy.
 Examples of education policy analysis may be found in such academic journals as Education Policy Analysis Archives and in university-policy centers such as the National Education Policy Center housed at the University of Colorado Boulder.